Often, when engaging in a firefight, characters fire as many bullets at each other as possible.

 Despite the name, Five Rounds Rapid has nothing to do with this (it's to do with only using rifles in combat), although using heavy weapons in their designated role certainly would save ammo.

-As this is a potential Death Trope, spoilers will be unmarked!
+This is a potential Death Trope.
+All spoilers will be unmarked.
+You Have Been Warned!

 Take these examples down, but don't waste your ammo: